 In addition, we offer a specific workshop that helps staff to understand the Student Engagement Framework and how they can use it to reflect on their own practice.

 Working with institutions and staff development practitioners we are developing opportunities to engage with staff who are engaged in teaching qualifications in the college and university sectors.
-In 2015-16 year we facilitated a session on student engagement for a cohort of TQFE students from across the college sector and in discussions about extending our offer for academic year 2016-17.
-We are also in discussion with universities about input to their PG Teaching and Learning programmes.
+In 2015-16 we facilitated a session on student engagement for a cohort of TQFE students from across the college sector and we have agreed a further session for pre-TQFE students in early 2018.
+We are also currently working with Edinburgh Napier University to develop bite-sized e-resources which can used on a range of CPD programmes including the PG Certificate in Academic Practice.
 Additionally, we are working with the College Development Network on the development of resources and a webinar on student engagement for their Management and Leadership CDP Framework.

 Finally, we have introduced an academic representation co-ordinators' network from 2016-17 onwards, which provides learning, information and development opportunities to staff in institutions or students' associations who support academic representation.
 This network will involve three events a year, and details about it can be found here.